-During May of 2007, a colleague of mine noted that she was going to interview Chris Benoit on behalf of our college radio station.
+In May of 2007, a colleague of mine noted that she was going to interview Chris Benoit on behalf of our college radio station.
 She was a journalism student, and I was a radio broadcasting student.
 We were working for the college radio station over the summer prior to us moving on to real-world gigs in 2008, where I enjoyed a successful career as an on-air personality.
 She knew I idolized Chris Benoit and quickly realized she HAD to bring me along.

 It was May 28, 2007 (my birthday), and we met Chris Benoit in front of the John Labatt Centre, later renamed Budweiser Gardens.
 He pulled up in a limo and was all smiles.

-We shook hands, introduced ourselves, and he joked, “Boy, I feel like a ghost.”
-Mind you; he was very tanned, so I remarked, “If you feel like a ghost, I must be Casper.”
-He legitimately laughed at loud, and then my colleague interviewed him on behalf of the station where typical questions were asked for sound bites.
+We shook hands, introduced ourselves, and he joked, "Boy, I feel like a ghost."
+Mind you, he was very tanned, so I remarked, "If you feel like a ghost, I must be Casper."
+He legitimately laughed at loud, and then my colleague interviewed him on behalf of the station, where typical questions were asked for sound bites.